DigitalRuby/IPBan/README.md

 **Linux**

 - IPBan is currently supported on ubuntu 16.X - 18.X.
-For other Linux or MAC, you may need to adjust some of the instructions add config file entries for the appropriate log files to parse.
+For other Linux or MAC, you may need to adjust some of the instructions and add config file entries for the appropriate log files to parse.
 - SSH into your server as root.
 If using another admin account name, substitute all root user instances with your account name.
 - Install .net core runtime 2.1.
 See https://www.microsoft.com/net/download/linux-package-manager/ubuntu18-04/runtime-current.
 - Install dependencies: